Dublin GAA: County team

 Dublin's hurlers have failed to replicate the success of the county's football side, having won the Senior All-Ireland Hurling final on 6 occasions, most recently in 1938.
 In terms of All-Ireland titles, they are significantly behind hurling's big three of Kilkenny, Cork and Tipperary.
 Their six titles do however place them fifth in the overall winners' list, jointly tied with Wexford.

 Dublin has won the Leinster Championship on 24 occasions, the second most Leinster titles of any side, although they remain well behind Kilkenny, who have won the Leinster Championship 70 times.

 Dublin have won the National Hurling League three times: in 1929, 1939 and 2011.
 This places them joint seventh (with Clare) on the overall winners list, having won 16 fewer titles than top-ranked Tipperary.

 In 2009, former Clare manager, Anthony Daly was appointed manager of Dublin.
 Under his management, Dublin contested the Leinster Final, but lost by 2 goals to Kilkenny.

 Dublin won the National Hurling League in May 2011 after a 12-point win over Kilkenny, their first national title since they won the All Ireland in 1938.

 On 7 July 2013, Dublin won the Leinster Final against Galway on a 2–25 to 2–13 scoreline, scoring 2–21 from play.
 This was the first time they had won the competition since 1961.
 The Goalkeeper from the 1961 team presented the Dublin Captain, Johnny McCaffrey, with the Bob O'Keefe trophy.

 Handball

 Hardball Singles winners

 Dublin has won the Senior hardball singles All-Ireland title on 15 occasions, two more than their nearest rivals Kilkenny.
-The 2005 All-Ireland senior hardball singles title was won by Dubliner Eoin Kennedy who plays his club handball for St Brigids.
+The 2005 All-Ireland senior hardball singles title was won by Dubliner Eoin Kennedy who plays his club handball for St Brigid's.
 Other former winners for Dublin are T. Soye and A. Clarke.